651juan/Traffix/README.md

 The library requires the VLFeat Library to perform SIFT(http://www.vlfeat.org/) and a dataset of cars to train the detector.

+The Code can upload the data to a server and viewed on smartphones using the android application below.

 # USAGE

 1. Download a car dataset and place it in the TrainDetector folder with a 'NEGATIVE' and 'POSITIVE' sub folder structure.